Do you like seafood, burgers, Italian, Southern, coffee and/or health food? The answer is yes. And the answer is in Plano.

 Common dilemma: You have a friend coming to town whom you want to impress.
 She likes good food but she isn't down to eat a plate of cheese enchiladas or scarf a greasy burger.
 She wants a good glass of wine, but she doesn't want five.
 Take her to True Food Kitchen, where entrees are poke bowls, sustainable seabass and spaghetti squash casserole (which happens to be vegetarian and gluten-free).
 True Food Kitchen is great for people with allergies or strong food preferences, but the servers aren't annoying about matching your food feelings to the menu.
 Dallas has had a successful True Food Kitchen for several years now.
 It's Collin County's turn to for this stylish, new spot.
 7601 Windrose Ave., Plano.

 In a city stocked with greasy Tex-Mex, Meso Maya is anything but.
 This Mexican restaurant sells cochinita pibil (slow-roasted pork), tacos, enchiladas and queso that's white, not yellow.
-The restaurant is expected to open in Plano in September.
-It also does brunch, y'all.
-To be located at 4800 W. Park Blvd., Plano.
+The restaurant opens in Plano Sept.
+25. It also does brunch, y'all.
+4800 W. Park Blvd., Plano.
 Meso Maya has three other D-FW locations, all in Dallas: downtown, Preston Hollow and Lakewood.

 This lovable fried chicken spot currently located in Far North Dallas (at Frankford and Preston roads, which is as close to Plano as you can get) is opening a second spot.
 Don't count your chickens, because it's going to be a minute: Whistle Britches No. 2 is expected to open in February 2018 in the Shops at Willow Bend's restaurant district.
 The under-construction area is part of a $125 million renovation of the mall that will soon house six to eight new restaurants.
 Whistle Britches is the project of Omar Flores, the talented chef who you may know from the now-shuttered Casa Rubia in West Dallas.
 To be located at 6121 W. Park Boulevard, at Willow Bend mall in Plano.